clokman/academic-visualization/Ergonomic Statistics.md

 ## Method #2: Animations

-Animations below are mostly from geometry (except Fourier transform, which an subject of interest for statistics), but the method of visualization is applicable to statistical concepts and formulas.
+Animations below are mostly from geometry and maths (except Fourier transform, which an subject of interest for statistics as well, and not only for math/geometry), but the method of visualization is applicable to statistical concepts and formulas.

 - Example #1: Circles and radians